Miao folk religion: Rituals and psychology

 Religious rituals involving the respect of spirits and ancestors are performed by the patriarch of each family or the spiritual leader of a clan or a cluster of male relatives.
 More difficult ceremonies such as soul-calling (hu plig) are performed by ritual experts the shaman (niam neeb txiv neeb) for spiritual healing, and various experts in funeral rites like the reed pipe player (txiv qeej), the soul chanter (nkauj plig) and the blessing singers (txiv xaiv).
+The Miao tradition keepers and ritual experts, known as badai, engage in various practices, among them healing, exorcism, thanksgiving, and life-cycle rituals, who are male and passed down from father to son.
 The soul is believed to continue to exist in an afterlife in the ancestral spirit world or sometimes decide to reincarnate.
 The body (cev) is a microcosm believed to be constructed by a number of soul parts (plig or ntsuj) that mirror the macrocosm.

 Hmong religion includes specific rituals for the milestones of the life cycle: there are rituals for birth and baby naming, marriage, rename after marriage, trauma and sickness, extending the mandate of life for sick elderly, death and funeral.
 There are also festivals with corresponding ceremonies: the New Year (Lwm Qaib or Ntoo Xeeb, or also Noj Peb Caug) in mid-November, Nyuj Dab (Ox Festival), Dab Roog (Door Festival) and Npua Tai (Pig Festival).